Aesonnn/Terraform-ec2-Flask/README.md

 ## Possible improvements

-- Using user_data with Remote File URLs to download file sto the instance is not a bad option.
-However, using a configuration management tool like Ansible is a much better approach which I will be implementing in the future.
+- Using user_data with Remote File URLs to download files to the instance is not a bad option.
+However, using a configuration management tool like Ansible is a much better approach which will be implemented in the future.